ApenJulius/Python-exercises/README.md

 2. Print out that many copies of the previous message on separate lines.

 # Odd Or Even
-Exercise 2 (and Solution)
+Exercise 2
 Ask the user for a number.
 Depending on whether the number is even or odd, print out an appropriate message to the user.
-Hint: how does an even / odd number react differently when divided by 2?

 Extras: